US warns allies at Munich that China may increase support for Russia - KTVZ

 Secretary of State Antony Blinken raised the issue when he met with his Chinese counterpart, Wang Yi, on Saturday on the sidelines of the conference, officials said.

+“The Secretary was quite blunt in warning about the implications and consequences of China providing material support to Russia or assisting Russia with systematic sanctions evasion,” a senior State Department official told reporters.

-Vice President Kamala Harris also alluded to China’s support for Russia during a speech in Munich.
+Vice President Kamala Harris also alluded to China’s support for Russia during her speech in Munich.

 “We are also troubled that Beijing has deepened its relationship with Moscow since the war began,” Harris said Saturday.
 “Looking ahead, any steps by China to provide lethal support to Russia would only reward aggression, continue the killing, and further undermine a rules-based order.”

-Officials said the US is seeing China publicly trying to present itself as a proponent of peace –Wang Yi said at Munich on Saturday that Beijing would be introducing a “peace plan” for Ukraine and Russia — and maintain relationships with Europe, while at the same time quietly aiding Russia’s war effort and considering the provision of lethal aid.
+Officials said the US is seeing China publicly trying to present itself as a proponent of peace — Wang said in Munich on Saturday that Beijing would be introducing a “peace plan” for Ukraine and Russia — and maintain relationships with Europe, while at the same time quietly aiding Russia’s war effort and considering the provision of lethal aid.

-On Saturday at the conference, Wang Yi said, “This warfare cannot continue to rage on.
-We need to think about what efforts we can make to bring this warfare to an end.”
+“This warfare cannot continue to rage on.
+We need to think about what efforts we can make to bring this warfare to an end,” Wang said at the conference.

 CNN asked European Commission President Ursula von der Leyen on Saturday whether she believed, after hearing Wang’s speech, that China is listening to Europe’s message to not support Russia.
 “The opposite,” she said, has been seen so far.